Shopify uses a precise iconographic system to communicate visually and directly with merchants.

 Using icons in your designs

-Polaris icons come in two base sizes: 16px and 20px, referred to as
+Polaris icons come in two styles: minor and major.

-major icons respectively.
-Polaris icons should not be rescaled or used at any other size.
+Both major and minor icons are always displayed within a 20px square bounding box and should not be used at any other size.

 Major and minor usage examples